30 Jul Incident Response Preparation

 Define the most common incident plays or run books within the organization as strong and tight processes.
-Tightly couple the processes to the knowledge base to further expand efficiencies, and create an effective response requiring less team inputs, and generating historical and statistical data about the incidents to track costs associated with incidents.
-Have a post mortem or lessons learned process (more on this in another post) to improve your run books over time.
+Tightly couple the processes to the knowledge base to further expand efficiencies and create an effective response requiring fewer team inputs, and generating historical and statistical data about the incidents to track costs associated with incidents.
+Have a post-mortem or lessons learned process (more on this in another post) to improve your run books over time.

 6) What are my data sources?

 Understand the underlying technology and incident data sources.
 Create an integration with a SIEM to all tools to correlate data, assure there’s a process in place to keep IDS/IPS signatures updated, and maintain the health of proactive security technologies to assure they are operating at full effectiveness.

 7) What do I do about the cloud?

 With the explosive rate of cloud-enabled services, many organizations have begun to see issues with cloud service providers.
 Make sure there are provisions in contracts with service providers to obtain sensitive information.
 Many organizations move to cloud-hosted applications or services but have no visibility into the audit logs, or activities that occur on those platforms.
 While big service providers, such as Google, provide APIs and light reporting engines to view the data, most require a ticket or request to get to the information, and some don’t maintain or will not share the audit data.
 Make sure you have a mechanism to collect and/or obtain audit log information from cloud services when you sign up for them.

 Incident response preparation is challenging, many organizations spend time planning, but never encounter a large data breach, but every organization will encounter malicious software, phishing, or some kind of unwanted access attempts.
 Having the tools in place to create efficiencies on the low hanging fruit can help an organization understand its risk and prevent future attacks by quickly responding.